Forza.guide

 When a car turns, the outside wheel travels a longer arc than the inside wheel — they need to spin at different speeds.
 A differential is the mechanism that lets them.
 The setting controls how much difference is allowed.

 0% = fully open.
 Each wheel spins completely independently.
 Great for low-grip steady-state cornering, but as soon as you apply power, all of it goes to whichever wheel has the least grip (usually the unloaded inside wheel) and spins it uselessly.
-Mnemonic: "0% looks like an O = open."

 100% = fully locked.
 Both wheels are forced to spin at the same rate.
 Maximum power transfer, but the car physically can't turn properly because the inside wheel wants to spin slower than the outside — it scrubs, fighting the turn.